 Year Ended December 31,

-2017 2016
+2018 2017

 (in thousands)

 Deferred income tax assets:

-Allowance for doubtful accounts \$11 \$17
+Allowance for doubtful accounts \$8 \$11

-Inventory and product return reserves 406 632
+Inventory and product return reserves 467 406

-Compensation accruals 1,233 1,726
+Compensation accruals 1,515 1,233

-Accrued liabilities 236 524
+Accrued liabilities 321 236

-Book-over-tax depreciation and amortization 33 93
+Book-over-tax depreciation and amortization 21 33

-Foreign net operating loss carryforwards 133 550
+Foreign net operating loss carryforwards 132 133

-U.S. net operating loss carryforwards 2,761 6,419
+U.S. net operating loss carryforwards 2,345 2,761

-U.S. credit carryforwards 2,017 1,287
+U.S. credit carryforwards 2,161 2,017

-6,830 11,248
+6,970 6,830

-Valuation Allowance (6,830) (11,248)
+Valuation Allowance (6,970) (6,830)

 Total Deferred Income Tax Assets \$ - \$ -

-The valuation allowance for deferred tax assets decreased \$4,418,000 and 421,000 during the years ended December 31, 2017 and 2016, respectively.
+The valuation allowance for deferred tax assets increased \$140,000 and decreased \$4,418,000 during the years ended December 31, 2018 and 2017, respectively.
 The net deferred tax assets have a full valuation allowance provided due to uncertainty regarding our ability to utilize such assets in future years.
 This full valuation allowance evaluation is based upon our volatile history of losses and the cyclical nature of our industry and capital spending.
 Credit carryforwards consist primarily of research and experimental and foreign tax credits.
+We intend to continue to reinvest foreign earnings of our operating subsidiaries.

 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the "Act") was signed into law making significant changes to the Internal Revenue Code.
-We have completed our accounting for the effects of the Act during the period ending December 31, 2017.
-The changes that impact our 2017 financial statements include: a federal corporate tax rate decrease from 34% to 21% for tax years beginning after December 31, 2017, the repeal of corporate Alternative Minimum Tax (AMT) for tax years after December 31, 2017, and a one-time tax on the mandatory deemed repatriation of cumulative foreign earnings of "post 1986 Earnings & Profits".
-We have computed our provision for income taxes in accordance with the Act and guidance available as of the date of this filing and as a result have recorded a net tax benefit of \$531,000 on our income statement in the fourth quarter of 2017, the period in which the legislation was enacted, made up of \$67,000 of additional tax relating to the "deemed repatriation" and recognizing a tax benefit of \$598,000 related to refundable "Alternative Minimum Tax Credits" in carryforward.
-We have estimated that the deemed repatriation tax will result in the utilization of \$3.4 million of net operating loss carryforwards against which we maintain a corresponding valuation allowance.
+For the year ending December 31, 2017, we had completed our accounting for the effects of the Act.
+The changes that impacted our 2017 financial statements include: a federal corporate tax rate decrease from 34% to 21% for tax years beginning after December 31, 2017, the repeal of corporate Alternative Minimum Tax (AMT) for tax years after December 31, 2017, and a one-time tax on the mandatory deemed repatriation of cumulative foreign earnings of "post 1986 Earnings & Profits".
+We computed our 2017 provision for income taxes and as a result we recorded a net tax benefit of \$531,000 on our income statement in the fourth quarter of 2017, the period in which the legislation was enacted, made up of \$67,000 of additional tax relating to the "deemed repatriation" and recognizing a tax benefit of \$598,000 related to refundable "Alternative Minimum Tax Credits" in carryforward.
+The deemed repatriation tax resulted in the utilization of \$3.4 million of net operating loss carryforwards and generated \$1.0 million of foreign tax credits, as well as corresponding valuation allowance adjustments.

-As a result of the corporate income tax rate reduction from 34% to 21%, we have revalued our net deferred tax assets at
+As a result of the corporate income tax rate reduction from 34% to 21%, we revalued our net deferred tax assets at December 31, 2017, which resulted in a decrease of the net deferred tax assets and corresponding valuation allowance balance of \$3.0 million.

-December 31, 2017, which resulted in a decrease of the net deferred tax assets and corresponding valuation allowance balance of \$3.0 million.
+U.S. net operating loss carryforwards are \$10,568,000 at December 31, 2018 with expiration years from 2022 to 2034.
+Utilization of net operating loss and credit carryforwards is subject to certain limitations under Section 382 of the Internal Revenue Code of

-U.S. net operating loss carryforwards are \$13,147,000 at December 31, 2017 with expiration years from 2022 to 2034.
-Utilization of net operating loss and credit carryforwards is subject to certain limitations under Section 382 of the Internal Revenue Code of 1986, as amended.
+1986, as amended.